Specializing in Violin,Viola, and Cello Repair

-During the years that followed I repaired 100's of school instruments from all over the Valley of the Sun that included both stock and privately owned .
+During the years that followed I repaired 100's of school instruments from all over the Valley of the Sun that included both stock, school instruments and privately owned .

 I started my own repair shop in Jan.
-2009 in Sun City in the West Valley of Phoenix.
+2009.

 Reset neck, scroll

 Playing condition - Clean, polish, minor touch ups

 The Bridge - A bridge should be replaced if it becomes warped or cracked.
 If it falls and looks to be in good condition you may want to reset it yourself.
 Loosen the strings a bit then slide the bridge back in place, putting the lower side under the string with the highest pitch.
 The center of the bridge foot should be aligned with the center of the f hole notch.
 The strings should be centered over the fingerboard.
 As you tune your violin the bridge may pull forward.
 If this happens it can be gently pulled back in the upright position.

 Cracks and Seems - Is best to have an experienced Luthier repair cracks and seems.
 The instrument can still be played but will not be stable or it may buzz.